camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 * A GitHub issue defining the scope of the API version to be released
 * A dedicated "release PR" (pull request) associated to this issue, setting the version and more (see below)
 * A GitHub release package (zip file of the whole API repository, including API(s) and release assets)
-* A GitHub release tag with the release number "rx.y" following the API release numbering guidelines (see next section).
+* A GitHub release tag with the release number `rx.y` following the API release numbering guidelines (see next section).

 ### API release numbering